Rendition, Inc.: Games with Rendition support

 Rendition built a thorough list of supported games by encouraging developers large and small to make use of their free APIs.
-Rendition originally provided developers with Speedy3D, a DOS-based API, as most game development in 1995-96 was still centered on DOS.
-Later, Rendition released their Win32 version of the API, branded RRedline.
-Like 3Dfx, Rendition was one of the first 3D chipset makers to see the value of homebrew programming by releasing a free programming API to the public.
-In much the same manner as 3Dfx, Rendition also hosted a programming competition called "Take it to the RRedline" to allow homebrew programmers to show off their abilities (as well as Rendition's product).
+Rendition originally provided developers with Speedy3D, an MS-DOS-based API.
+Later, Rendition released a Windows version, branded RRedline.
+A free programming API was released to the public and the company hosted a programming competition called "Take it to the RRedline".

-Notable game titles with native Rendition API support included; Descent II, Grand Prix Legends, IndyCar Racing II, the Myth games, Sierra's NASCAR, Quake, Quake II, EF2000 V2.0, and Tomb Raider.
+Games with native Rendition API support include Descent II, Grand Prix Legends, IndyCar Racing II, the Myth games, Sierra's NASCAR, Quake, Quake II, EF2000 V2.0, and Tomb Raider.